WordPress/openverse/documentation/projects/proposals/rekognition_data/20240423-implementation_plan_machine_generated_tags_api.md

 exists in the API database.
-In order to have them show up in the API results, we would need to modify the [`TagSerializer`](https://github.com/WordPress/openverse/blob/3ed38fc4b138af2f6ac03fcc065ec633d6905d73/api/api/serializers/media_serializers.py#L442) to include the `provider` field as well.
+In order to have them show up in the API results, we would need to modify the [`TagSerializer`](https://github.com/WordPress/openverse/blob/3ed38fc4b138af2f6ac03fcc065ec633d6905d73/api/api/serializers/media_serializers.py#L442) to include an `unstable__provider` field as well.
 This would change the returned `tags` entry for a result from:

 ```json
 [